K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator

-We estimate the onsite Hubbard $U$ parameter for Co $d$ states in K$_2$CoS$_2$ using the self-consistent method based on the linear response theory \cite{PhysRevB.71.035105}.
-Following Ref.~[\onlinecite{PhysRevB.71.035105}], we calculate the Co site occupancies for different values of `shifting potential' using the interacting response (charge-self-consistently) as well as the bare response (non-charge-self-consistently).
-The calculated variation in Co $d$ orbital occupancies with the shifting potential follows a linear relation as shown in Fig.~\ref{figS1}.
-This validates the use of linear response theory to calculate $U$.
-We calculate the density response functions (as given in Eq.~18 of Ref.~[\onlinecite{PhysRevB.71.035105}]) and evaluate $U$ to be 4.4 eV for monolayer K$_2$CoS$_2$.
-For ease of calculation, we have used a single unit cell with 10 atoms to estimate $U$.
-A more precise estimation of $U$ needs calculations with a larger supercell.
-However, to check the robustness of our results we have performed calculations with varying $U$ values from 0 to 6 eV.
-Our results show that the AFM ground predicted in our paper, remains very robust over a wide range of $U$ values, justifying our approach.
+Value of the onsite Hubbard $U$ parameter for Co $d$ states was estimated by using the self-consistent method of Ref.~[\onlinecite{PhysRevB.71.035105}] based on the linear response theory.
+Following Ref.~[\onlinecite{PhysRevB.71.035105}], we calculated bare and interacting responses in terms of Co-$d$ occupancy (total number of occupied Co $d$ electrons) for various `potential shifts' applied on a Co site in monolayer K$_2$CoS$_2$.
+Variations in Co $d$ occupancy as a function of potential shift are seen from Fig.~\ref{figS1} to follow a linear relationship.
+Using the density response functions in Eq.~18 of Ref.~[\onlinecite{PhysRevB.71.035105}], yields a $U$ value of 4.4 eV for monolayer K$_2$CoS$_2$.
+Our estimate of $U$ is based on a single unit cell of 10 atoms.
+A larger supercell requiring more intense computations will be required for obtaining a more precise value of $U$.
+In any event, we have verified the robustness of our results by varying the value of $U$ from 0 to 6 eV.
+In particular, the AFM ground state is found to remain intact over a wide range of $U$ values.